csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/README.md

 npm run build
 ```

-Migrate the Django database and run the server:
+Migrate the Django migrations to your database:
 ```
 python backend/manage.py migrate
 ```